shaik1002/biggitlabbomb/doc/development/documentation/styleguide/word_list.md

 A resolution usually involves file and code changes to correct the problem.
 For example:

-- To resolve this issue, edit the `.gitlab-ci.yml` file.
+- To resolve this issue, update the `.gitlab-ci.yml` file.
-- One resolution is to edit the `.gitlab-ci.yml` file.
+- One resolution is to update the `.gitlab-ci.yml` file.

 See also [workaround](#workaround).